nauaneed/CompleteAttDetSim/README.md

-# OrbitPropagator
+# AttitudePropagator
-A Simple J2 propagator (with a VRML visualisation option) modeled in Simulink
+A satellite attitude propagator built upon J2 orbit propagator (with a VRML visualisation option) in Simulink.